 Exam Tips for Work Done and Energy Transfer

 This exam tips covers Exam Tips for Work Done and Energy Transfer within Work Done & Energy Transfer for GCSE Physics.
 Revise Work Done & Energy Transfer in Forces for GCSE Physics with 13 exam-style questions and 6 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 12 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position